The Boat Club is great fun and the people are amazing, but if you need more convincing, here are some more reasons why you should give rowing a go.

 Time out on the river gives some well-deserved and often much-needed time away from your studies.
 If you’re worried about it getting in the way of your work, then just know that many of our rowers find it’s a great way of clearing your head away from your books, which in turn can help you think more clearly when you need to.
 Taking breaks like this is crucial in a place like Cambridge where work can sometimes become overbearing.

 Rowing will improve both your fitness and strength greatly.
 It is unique in comparison to most sports in that it exercises all of your major muscle groups.
 In addition, competitive rowing is a low-impact sport, providing little room for the more serious injuries found in contact and high-impact sports.
 Exercising as a team is also good for your mental health, providing a break from work alongside an endorphin boost.
 In all, rowing is good for you.

 Rowing develops important skills and qualities – rowing is a team sport so you will develop team spirit and team working skills, and also drive, determination, just the right amount of competitiveness, the desire to win and the ability to deal with, and learn from, losing.
 SCBC is run by a committee.
 Get involved to further develop responsibility and decision-making skills.

-Competing in the annual inter-College events as well as travelling to national head races and regional regattas is great fun.
+Competing in the annual inter-College events as well as travelling to regional and national head races or regattas is great fun.
 Within weeks of starting to row you will compete at the Queens Ergs Competition, the Clare Novice Regatta, and the highlight of the Michaelmas term, the prestigious Fairbairns Cup.

 Forget every kind of racing you may have seen before, the bumps are the real reason for rowing while in Cambridge, a uniquely Oxbridge experience that should not be missed.